 Development plans set out the long term vision for where development should and shouldn't happen in the places they cover.

-We are currently preparing to make important changes to the way development plans are produced as part of our implementation of the Planning (Scotland) Act 2019.
+We are changing the way development plans are produced as part of our implementation of the Planning (Scotland) Act 2019.
 You can find out more about this and keep up-to-date on progress at transformingplanning.scot.

 Each of Scotland's 32 council areas, two national parks and four largest city regions are required to produce a development plan.
 These plans are the starting point for making decisions on planning applications and they help us to deliver the strategy and policy set out in the National Planning Framework and Scottish Planning Policy.